openedx/edx-toggles/scripts/how_to/adding_new_ida_to_toggle_report.rst

 steps
 ~~~~~
-* add a `generate-feature-toggle-annotation-report.sh`_ to repository, used linked file as example
+* add a `generate-feature-toggle-annotation-report.sh`_ to repository, use linked file as example
 * checkout your IDA code repository in groovy using git block
 .. code:: java